petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/collapsing-search-results.md

 {bdg-secondary}`Liferay DXP 2023.Q4+`

 You can collapse search results with an identical keyword field value.
-For example, an internal blog titled "Employee of the Month" could produce multiple identically titled search results.
-To To collapse all secondary results into the best matching result, use the `collapse` configuration.
+For example, an internal blog titled "Employee of the Month" produces multiple identically titled search results.
+To show just the best matching result, use the `collapse` configuration.
 See Elasticsearch's [Collapse Search Results](https://www.elastic.co/guide/en/elasticsearch/reference/current/collapse-search-results.html) for details on how the feature works.

 ![There are multiple blogs about the employee of the month.](./collapsing-search-results/images/01.png)